Get the reportMore

 XDR strengths - endpoint raw data for detection and investigation, sophisticated threat analytics, native automated response, deep integrations within a portfolio or preferred partner systems

 If you don’t have a SIEM and think XDR can expand to cover your next phase of security maturity, you should check use case coverage, compliance, and log management capabilities compared to either MDR/MSSP or entry-level security analytics/SIEM.
 Consider use cases around application security and DevOps where EDR/XDR solutions lack visibility.
 Sumo Logic’s cloud security analytics solution can help!

-Modern Cloud SIEMs/SOARs have already evolved to cover many of the typical use cases associated with XDR, here is a small subset:
+Modern Cloud SIEMs and SOARs have already evolved to cover many of the typical use cases associated with XDR, here is a small subset:

 Enriched alerts with cross-product context that streamline operations

-Faster outbreak control with improved coverage of, and automated, MITRE ATT&CK mitigations
+Faster outbreak control with improved coverage and automation of MITRE ATT&CK mitigations

 Detect and remediate ransomware activity